Olivier-Boudeville/us-web/doc/universal-webserver-technical-manual-english.rst

 In such a production context, in ``sys.config`` (typically located in ``${US_WEB_REL_ROOT}/releases/latest-release``), we recommend to enable batch mode (just set ``{is_batch,true}``), so that by default no direct, graphical trace supervision is triggered (a server usually does not have a X server anyway).

-The traces may then be supervised and browsed remotely (at any time, and any number of times), from a graphical client (provided that a relevant trace supervisor is available locally, see `Traces <http://traces.esperide.org/#trace-supervision-browsing>`_ for that), by running the `monitor-us-web.sh <https://github.com/Olivier-Boudeville/us-web/blob/master/priv/bin/monitor-us-web.sh>`_ script.
+Instead the traces may then be supervised and browsed remotely (at any time, and any number of times), from a graphical client (provided that a relevant trace supervisor is available locally, see `Traces <http://traces.esperide.org/#trace-supervision-browsing>`_ for that), by running the `monitor-us-web.sh <https://github.com/Olivier-Boudeville/us-web/blob/master/priv/bin/monitor-us-web.sh>`_ script.

 For that the relevant settings (notably which server host shall be targeted, with what cookie) shall be stored in that client, in a ``us-monitor.config`` file that is typically located in ``~/.config/universal-server/``.